-- Abortions: Abortions, when not performed with care, especially if the patient has low immunity is low etc. it can cause infections and even Sepsis.
-If you notice symptoms like fatigue, vaginal discharge, recurring fever, cough, etc. after an abortion please consult your doctor.
+- Abortions: Abortions, when not performed with care, especially if the patient has low immunity is low etc., can cause infections and even sepsis.
+If you notice symptoms like fatigue, vaginal discharge, recurring fever, cough, etc. after an abortion, please consult your doctor.

-- Other illness: If you have other acute illness/infection during pregnancy and you show signs of associated complications you are prone to Sepsis.
+- Other illness: If you have other acute illness/infection during pregnancy and you show signs of associated complications, then you are prone to sepsis.

 Signs and Symptoms of Maternal Sepsis

 Sepsis spreads very fast during pregnancy.
-There may be no prolonged symptoms and suddenly the expecting women or new mom may fall sick.
+There may be no prolonged symptoms and suddenly the expecting woman may fall sick.
 It is important to understand and watch out for the signs and symptoms though please note that these may also indicate other diseases as well: